Diocese of Žilina: History

-The newest activities in 2022 from the newly established Caplan, the Roman Catholic priest Michal Tichy, were connected to another willingness project—The Wikimedia Foundation's interests.
+The newest activities in 2022 from the newly established Chaplain, the Roman Catholic priest Michal Tichy, were connected to another willingness project—The Wikimedia Foundation's interests.
 The priest allowed Wikipedians, from the first point, to publish the edited record of his Holy Mass freely to the whole world.
 His own homilies were firstly recorded 18 April 2022 in consideration of the Evangelium of Mathew 28, 8–15.

 Deaneries

 The diocese currently has 12 deaneries in the towns: